Vladimir Mukhanov: Career

 He played 37 games in Soviet Top League and scored 6 goals.
-He started his managerial career in 1992 and managed several Russian First Division teams until 2003, when he came in charge of Kazakhstan Premier League side FC Tobol.
-Later he won Kazakhstan Cup with FC Astana-1964 in 2005, and the league in 2007 with FC Aktobe.
+He started his managerial career in 1992 and managed several Russian First Division teams until 2003, when he came in charge of Kazakhstan Premier League side Tobol.
+Later he won Kazakhstan Cup with Zhenis in 2005, and the league in 2007 with Aktobe.
 The year 2008 was the most successful season for him, when his team won all three home trophies: League, Cup and Supercup.

-On 17 May 2017, Mukhanov resigned as manager of FC Okzhetpes.
-From 2017 till 2018 he managed FC Aktobe.
+On 17 May 2017, Mukhanov resigned as manager of Okzhetpes.
+From 2017 till 2018 he managed Aktobe.